subspacesystems/website-2025b/legal/privacy/index.md

 * Communicate with us via email, phone, or other means.
 * Engage us for consulting or contracting services.
 This information may include:
 * * Your name, email address, phone number, and company name.
+* * Your mobile number: If you choose to provide it for SMS/MMS communications, including consent for receiving text messages.
 * * Details about your project needs or inquiries.
 * * Any other information you choose to provide.